paulbradshaw/MED7373-Data-Journalism/js/readme.md

 This is because you will be adding attributes that change this table...

 ## Use the sortable library to make it interactive

+Look at the [tutorial on using sortable JavaScript library](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/js/sortable.md) in this repo and apply it to your table.
+You can [find an example on my Codepen here](https://codepen.io/paulbradshaw/pen/JryomX) too.

+## Use the FactMint library to turn it into a chart

+Look at my [pens demonstrating the FactMint visualisation library](https://codepen.io/paulbradshaw/pens/tags/?selected_tag=factmint).
+See if you can adapt your own table so it is turned into a chart.

+## Turn the headline into a counter

+Add a headline, or a passage of text, which tells a numerical story.

+Look at the [tutorial on creating counters in JavaScript](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/js/counter.md) and apply this technique to your number.
+Again, you can [find examples on Codepen](https://codepen.io/paulbradshaw/pens/tags/?selected_tag=counter).
+This time there are no libraries involved.
+But could you find one?